Parametric Shape Optimization using the Support Function: Introduction

-We recall that in \cite{BHcw12} the authors study numerically optimization problems under constant width constraint for $d=2$, with the aid of the support function and Fourier series decomposition.
-However, they work with a global parametrization of the convexity constraint, which requires the use of specific semidefinite-programming techniques and software.
-We choose to work in a simplified framework, inspired from \cite{antunesMM16}, in which the convexity constraint is imposed on a finite, sufficiently large, number of points, giving raise to a more simple constrained optimization problem that can be handled by standard optimization software.
+In \cite{BHcw12} the authors study numerically optimization problems under constant width constraint in dimension two, with the aid of the support function and Fourier series decomposition.
+They work with a global parametrization of the convexity constraint, which requires the use of specific semidefinite-programming techniques and software.
+We choose to work in a simplified framework, inspired from \cite{antunesMM16}, in which the convexity constraint is imposed on a finite, sufficiently large, number of points distributed on the unit circle ($d=2$) or on the unit sphere ($d=3$).
+This gives rise to simpler constrained optimization problems that can be handled using standard optimization software.

+In Section \ref{sec:theory} we provide existence results for the problems we consider.
+Moreover, we prove that solutions obtained when using a truncated spectral decomposition of the support function converge to the solutions of the original problems as the number of coefficients goes to $+\infty$.

 The paper is organized as follows.
-First we describe various properties of the support function parametrization in dimension two and three.
-Then we show how we can parametrize shapes using the spectral decomposition of the support function and how one can impose the relevant constraints we are interested in: convexity, constant width, diameter and inclusion.
-We show a wide range of applications for various problems in convex geometry.
-We provide a new confirmation of the Meissner conjecture regarding bodies of constant width in dimension three with minimal volume.
-The algorithm which performs the minimization of the volume under constant width constraint arrives at one of the Meissner bodies starting from general random initializations.
-This confirms the Meissner conjecture by a direct optimization procedure.
-The method described in the following allows the numerical approximation of minimizers for general functionals, more complex than other works in the literature which are, generally linear or quadratic.
-Among the applications presented in the numerical section we note the minimization of eigenvalues of the Dirichlet-Laplace operator under convexity and constant width constraints, approximation of rotors of minimal volume in dimension three, approximation of Cheeger sets and the minimization of the area under minimal width constraint.
+In Section \ref{support} various properties of the support function parametrization in dimension two and three are recalled.
+In Section \ref{sec:theory} theoretical aspects regarding the existence of solutions and the convergence of the discrete solutions are investigated.
+Section \ref{sec:numerics} deals with the parametric representation of shapes using the spectral decomposition of the support function.
+The handling of convexity, constant width, diameter and inclusion constraints is discussed.
+Section \ref{sec:fsol} recalls the method of fundamental solutions used for solving the Dirichlet-Laplace eigenvalue problems.

+Section \ref{sec:applic} contains applications of the numerical framework proposed for various problems in convex geometry.
+In particular, a confirmation of the Meissner conjecture regarding bodies of constant width with minimal volume in dimension three is provided.
+The two different Meissner bodies are obtained by directly minimizing the volume under constant width constraint, starting from general random initializations.
+Further applications presented in Section \ref{sec:applic} concern the minimization of eigenvalues of the Dirichlet-Laplace operator under convexity and constant width constraints, approximation of rotors of minimal volume in dimension three, approximation of Cheeger sets and the minimization of the area under minimal width constraint.